 Meteorae play like no other species, at least in any form of casual manner.
 Here are some pointers to playing a turn count species effectively:

 Meteorans may want to (but not always) go in a "pure" sequential order.
-Doing all of the Dungeon in 1 go, going from Orc and Elf at the same time, and taking the Lair and its branches at the same time are examples.
+Doing all of the Dungeon in one go, going from Orc and Elf at the same time, and taking the Lair and its branches right after are examples.
 If not, leave time for you to backtrack.
 Doing things out of the normal order saves time in the long run, though isn't entirely necessary.

 - It is extremely difficult to pinpoint when you're ready to skip a branch, and a surprising unique or situation might make some branch extremely difficult.
 Your extra HP and MP should make up for being somewhat underleveled.
 This, of course, ignores god choice.